gullevek/AmazonIncentives/Readme.md

 if code is C002 a curl error has happened

+### J-number

+if a JSON error was encountered during some encoding this error will be found.
+The number is the json error code.

 ### empty error code

 any other NON amazon error will have only 'message' set if run through decode